ramin-vakili/RippleView/README.md

 ## Usage

-1. Define it in your xml file and wrap the view that you want to appy your ripple effect on.
+1. Define `RippleView` in your xml file and wrap the view that you want to appy your ripple effect on.

 ```xml
 ...